time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 the baptism above.

-In most cases a transcription closer to the source is desired, either because of readability (we rather read baptism$ than act$ and father$ than person$) or because the source describes entities with specific attributes (for instance a land property being sold is an `object` which can have special attributes such as area and a typology like rural/urban).
+In most cases a transcription closer to the source is desired, either because of readability (we rather read `baptism$` than  `act$` and `father$` than  `person$ ) or because the source describes entities with specific attributes (for instance a land property being sold is an `object` which can have special attributes such as area and a typology like rural/urban).

 To be able to use Kleio to record in a format closer to the source we need to provide Timelink with mapping information between the terminology used in the source and the core groups and elements.

 The mapping configuration process addresses several scenarios of different complexity:

 -  Define new  names for the base groups so that the transcription is closer to the original source
 	- e.g. `baptims` instead of `act`, `father` and `mother` instead of `person` or `land` instead of `object`
 - Define which groups can appear inside other groups.
 	- e.g the group "baptism" can only contain groups named `child, father, mother, godfather, godmother`.
 - Define new names for the builtin elements of the groups
 	- e.g. `nome` instead of `name` and `dia, mês, ano` instead of `day, month, year`.
--   Define new groups that extend the existing groups by adding different elements
+-   Define new groups that extend the existing groups by adding different elements, and so require also new database tables to store that information
 	- e.g. a group "baptism" extends "act" adding the element "date-of-birth".
 -  If there is information to be inferred from the transcription (attributes or relations), what are the rules to be used for inference
     -   e.g. the element `sex` can be inferred if groups such as `father` and `mother` are used instead of `person`

+### Basic SOM POM mapping logic

+1. Each group must correspond to a database entity type.
+2. Each database entity type is store in a hierarchical table structure.
+3. Each database entity type as associated a PomSomMapper class.
+4. The PomSomMapper class stores the definition of of the database structure as follows:
+	1. The name of the entity class
+	2. The name of the super class
+	3. The name of the associated table
+	4. A set of column definitions.
+Each column definition contains:
+		1. Generic name of the column/attribute
+		2. The column name in the database
+		3. The class of the column in the Kleio SOM model
+		4. The specific of the data type of column (type, size, precision)
+		5. If the column is a primary key.
+5. The information necessary to instantiate a PomSomMapper is part of the export file.
+It is not needed for built in models, but is used to generate tables and Python ORM classes during import.
+6. The PomSomMapper also keeps track of the correspondence between groups and database classes.
+	1. This correspondence is part of the import file: each group in the import file contains the name of the  class it is associated with.
+	2. Also, each element of the group contain the baseclass it corresponds to.
+	3. It is common for multiple groups to map to the same class, and that different elements names are used to record the information of columns with the same name.
+	4. This will not generate different PomSomMappers, but the PomSomMapper associated with each class keeps track of the groups associated with its class, and also of the mapping of group elements to database columns.

 Currently three types of configuration files are used to provide this information: